jugnuarora/DataTalks-de-zoomcamp-project/README.md

     * **Formacode Data:** Kestra downloads the Formacode ZIP file, extracts relevant data, translates descriptions and field columns using Spark, and stores the processed data in BigQuery.
 Broadcast variables in Spark are used for semantic fields translation.
 This flow will write truncate the file in bigquery which means that it will delete all the old records and insert new.

 2.  **Workflow Orchestration (Kestra):**
     * A single Kestra workflow is created to orchestrate the courses and enrollments data pipelines, scheduled to run on the first Sunday of each month at 3 AM.
+Please refer to the [Courses Enrollments Kestra Workflow Topology](/screenshots/Courses%20Enrollments%20Kestra%20Workflow%20Topology.pdf) for the whole flow.
     * A seperate kestra workflow is created to handle the formacode download, extraction, translation and upload.
 It is once in a while job as it remains more or less constant.
+Please refer to the [Formacode Kestra Workflow Topology](/screenshots/Formacode%20Kestra%20Workflow%20Topology.png) for the whole flow.

 3.  **Data Transformation (dbt Cloud):**
     * dbt Cloud is used to build data models for the final fact and dimension tables in BigQuery.
+    * Please refer to the [DBT Lineage Graph](/screenshots/DBT%20Lineage%20Graph.png) to understand the workflow.
     * A dbt macro is implemented to remove leading numbers from the `field` column in the Formacode data.
 This macro could be leveraged in future to remove leading digits in `generic_term`.
     * An environment variable `DBT_ENVIRONMENT` is used to control data limiting in the `stg_courses` model (development: limit to 100 rows, production: full dataset).
 This can be overridden using local variables `limit_data` and further by passing false to the variable in command-bar.
     * Tests are included in the dbt project to ensure data integrity.
 There are warnings issued showing that there are few formacodes listed in courses which are not part of formacode dimension file.
+These can be ignored for now.
-    * The project includes both development and production environments, with CI/CD job for deployment.
+    * The project includes both development and production environments, with Monthly job creation and CI/CD job for deployment.

 4.  **Data Warehouse (BigQuery):**
     * BigQuery is used as the data warehouse, with tables partitioned and clustered for optimal query performance.